-- 3. Remove the protective cap from the vial to expose the central portion of the stopper.
+- 1. Inspect the vials: inspect for clarity, color, and expiration date (s). - Prepare for infusion: Gather supplies: XEMBIFY vial(s), ancillary supplies, sharps container, patient's treatment diary/logbook, and the infusion pump.
+Prepare a clean work area.
+Wash hands. - 3.
+Remove the protective cap from the vial to expose the central portion of the stopper.
 If the packaging shows any sign of tampering, do not use the product and notify Grifols Therapeutics LLC immediately [1-800-520-2807]. - 4.
 Wipe the stopper with alcohol and allow to dry. - 5.
 Using a sterile syringe and needle, prepare to withdraw XEMBIFY by first injecting air into the vial that is equivalent to the amount of XEMBIFY to be withdrawn.
 Then withdraw the desired volume of XEMBIFY.
 If multiple vials are required to achieve the desired dose, repeat this step.
 (Figure 1) - 6.
 Use XEMBIFY as soon as practicable, within 2 hours to avoid the potential formation of particles caused by siliconized syringes. - 7.
 Follow the manufacturer's instructions for preparing the pump and administration tubing.
 Be sure to prime the administration tubing to ensure that no air is left in the tubing or needle by filling the tubing/needle with XEMBIFY. - 8.
 Select the number and location of injection sites.
 Rotate sites for each administration.
+(Figure 2)

-(Figure 2) - Infuse XEMBIFY in the abdomen, thigh, upper arm, sides, back and/or lateral hip.
-Avoid bony areas, scars, areas of inflammation, superficial infection or blood vessels. - 9.
-Cleanse the injection site(s) with antiseptic solution using a circular motion working from the center of the site and moving to the outside.
+Infuse XEMBIFY in the abdomen, thigh, upper arm, sides, back and/or lateral hip.

+Avoid bony areas, scars, areas of inflammation, superficial infection or blood vessels.

+- 9. Cleanse the injection site(s) with antiseptic solution using a circular motion working from the center of the site and moving to the outside.
 Sites should be clean, dry, and at least 2 inches (5 cm) apart.
 (Figure 3) - 10.
 Grasp the skin between 2 fingers (pinch at least one inch (2.5 cm) of skin) and insert the needle at a 90-degree angle into the subcutaneous tissue.
 (Figure 4) - 11.
 After inserting each needle, make sure that a blood vessel has not been accidentally entered.
 Attach a sterile syringe to the end of the primed administration tubing, pull back on the plunger, and if you see blood, remove and discard the needle and administration tubing.
 (Figure 5) - 12.
 Repeat priming and needle insertion steps using a new needle, administration tubing and a new infusion site.
 Secure the needle in place by applying sterile gauze or transparent dressing over the site. - 13.
-Infuse XEMBIFY at a maximum rate of 25 mL per hour per infusion site using up to 6 infusion sites (most patients used 4 infusion sites).
+Infuse XEMBIFY at a maximum rate as per Table 3 using up to 6 infusion sites.
 Ensure that the infusion sites are at least 2 inches (5 cm) apart for patients of all ages.
 The number of infusion sites is at healthcare provider discretion.
 Children will require less total volume for a specific XEMBIFY dose (mg/kg body weight) than adults.
-The healthcare provider may choose a smaller volume/site for children and/ or fewer infusion sites to achieve the target total dose, depending on the needs of the child.
+The healthcare provider may choose a smaller volume/site for children and/or fewer infusion sites to achieve the target total dose, depending on the needs of the child.
 The total dose volume of XEMBIFY is divided by the desired volume (mL/site) to obtain number of infusion sites to be used.